Createdd/Writing/2018/articles/CleanA.md

 In an [open source project](https://github.com/Keep-Current) I started to contribute to, the concept of "clean architecture" was brought to me.

 First, it was pretty overwhelming, but after some reading it made sense.
-I thought it might be helpful for others to write down my findings.
+I thought it might be helpful for others to write down my thoughts.

 ## Table of Contents